 "...Bail bond deposited by or on behalf of a defendant in one case may be used, in the court's discretion, to satisfy financial obligations of that same defendant incurred in a different case due to a fine, court costs, restitution or fees of the defendant's attorney of record.
 In counties with a population of 3,000,000 or more (read Cook County) the court shall not order bail bond deposited by or on behalf of a defendant in one case to be used to satisfy financial obligations of that same defendant in a different case until the bail bond is first used to satisfy court costs and attorneys' fees in the case in which the bail bond has been deposited and any other child support obligations are satisfied.
-In counties with a population of less than 3,000,000 (read all the rest of us) the court shall not order bail bond deposited by or on behalf of a defendant in obligations of that same defendant in a different case until the bail bond has been deposited and any other child support obligations are satisfied.
-In counties with a population of less than 3,000,000 (read all the rest of us) the court shall not order bail bond deposited by or on behalf of a defendant in one case to be used to satisfy financial obligations of that same defendant in a different case until the bail bond is first used to satisfy court costs in the case in which the bail bond by or on behalf of a defendant in a different case until the bail bond is first used to satisfy court costs in the case in which the bail bond has been deposited.
+In counties with a population of less than 3,000,000 (read all the rest of us) the court shall not order bail bond deposited by or on behalf of a defendant in one case to be used to satisfy financial obligations of that same defendant in a different case until the bail bond is first used to satisfy court costs in the case in which the bail bond has been deposited.